 LETTING ONLY SERVICE:

-Where the Landlord does not wish us to undertake full management (the Standard Management Service), the Agent can provide a Letting Only Service.
-The Letting Only Service includes only items 1 to 4 of the Standard Management Service as listed above.
-The Landlord would remain responsible for all other aspects of the letting including the right to rent check, the maintenance of the property and any gas and electrical appliances.
+Where the Landlord does not wish the Agent to undertake full management (the Standard Management Service), the Agent can provide a Letting Only Service.
+The Letting Only Service includes only items 1 to 5 of the Standard Management Service as listed above.
+The Landlord would remain responsible for all other aspects of the letting including the maintenance of the Property and any gas and electrical appliances.
 The Landlord would remain responsible for complying with the Deposit protection requirements of the Housing Act 2004 and must provide the Agent with written confirmation of this together with a receipt for the Deposit monies received by the Agent on his behalf.
-The fee for the Letting Service is 8% (plus VAT) of the gross rental for the term of the tenancy subject to a minimum fee of £500 plus VAT.
-The fees are payable at the commencement of the tenancy and will be deducted from monies received by the Agent on the Landlord's behalf.
-If the Tenant leaves prior to the end of the term of the tenancy, through no fault of the Agent, the Landlord shall not be entitled to reimbursement of any fees paid.
+The Letting Only Service Fee is payable at the commencement of the tenancy and will be deducted from monies received by the Agent on the Landlord's behalf.
+If the Tenant leaves prior to the end of the term of the tenancy the Landlord shall not be entitled to reimbursement of any fees paid.

 LETTING ONLY SERVICE PLUS DEPOSIT PROTECTION:

-Where the Landlord requires the Agent to deal with his legal responsibilities for the protection of tenancy deposits under the Housing Act 2004 (item 5 of the Standard Management Service) then this will be charged in addition to the above Letting Only Service.
+Where the Landlord requires the Agent to deal with his legal responsibilities for the protection of tenancy deposits under the Housing Act 2004 (item 6 of the Standard Management Service) then the Tenancy Deposit Service Fee will be charged in addition to the Letting Only Service Fee.
+The Landlord must indemnify the Agent for any losses suffered by the Agent as a result of the Landlord’s failure to comply with the Deposit protection requirements of the Housing Act 2004.

-Where the Landlord requires the collection of rents and the deposit service (items 5 & 6 only of the Standard Management Service as listed above) in addition to the Letting Only Service fee, a fee of 7% (plus VAT) from the gross monthly rental income for the term of the tenancy will be charged and will be deducted from rents collected.
+Where the Landlord requires the collection of rents and the deposit service (items 6 & 7 only of the Standard Management Service as listed above) in addition to the Letting Only Service, then the Letting and Rent Collection Fee will be charged and will be deducted from rents collected.

 Stennett Properties is the trading name of Stennett Properties Ltd registered in England and Wales no: 9200914 and whose registered address is: 4 Winchmore Hill Road, Southgate, London, N14 6PT.
-Authorised and regulated by the Solicitors Regulation Authority no. 564879
+Stennett Properties works in association with Stennett & Stennett solicitors who are regulated and authorised by the Solicitors Regulation Authority Registration Number 564879.